When: Saturday, April 6, 4-6 p.m.

 Please join us as Erica Armstrong Dunbar '90 and Kathy Van Cleve (both current GFS parents) speak about the recent book they co-authored for middle grade readers: Never Caught, the Story of Ona Judge: George and Martha Washington's Courageous Slave Who Dared to Run Away; Young Readers Edition.

 Light refreshments and book signing to follow.

 Erica Armstrong Dunbar '90 is the Charles and Mary Beard Professor of History at Rutgers University.
 Her second book, Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge (37Ink/Atria) was a finalist for the National Book Award in nonfiction and a winner of the 2018 Frederick Douglass Book Prize.
 The young readers' version of Never Caught (Aladdin/Simon and Schuster) was published in January 2019.

-Dunbar's op-eds in outlets such as the New York Times, The Nation, TIME, Essence, and the Philadelphia Inquirer, her commentary in media outlets such as CNN and the LA Times, and her appearances in documentaries such as "Philadelphia: The Great Experiment" as well as "The Abolitionists" an American Experience production on PBS, place her historical expertise in high demand.
+Dunbar's op-eds in news outlets such as the New York Times, The Nation, TIME, Essence, and the Philadelphia Inquirer, her commentary in media outlets like CNN and the LA Times, and her appearances in documentaries such as "Philadelphia: The Great Experiment" and "The Abolitionists," an American Experience production on PBS, place her historical expertise in high demand.